This site requires a more recent version of Adobe Flash Player to function properly.

 Media Content Delivery

-Revenue Per Akamai Media Business Customer: We estimate that this figure will increase from about $470,000 in 2011 to a little more than $1.06 million by the end of our forecast period.
+Revenue Per Akamai Media Business Customer: We estimate that this figure will increase from about $670,000 in 2014 to a little more than $1 million by the end of our forecast period.
 However there could be a potential upside of more than 10% to our price estimate if this figure were to reach $1.4 million by end of our forecast period.
-On the other hand, there could be a downside of more than 10% if this figure increases to just around $760,000 by the end of our forecast period.
+On the other hand, there could be a downside of 10% if this figure increases to just around $700,000 by the end of our forecast period.

-Number of Akamai Media Business Customers: We estimate that this figure will increase from about 1040 in 2011 to over 1650 by the end of our forecast period.
+Number of Akamai Media Business Customers: We estimate that this figure will increase from about 1290 in 2014 to 1660 by the end of our forecast period.
 However there could be a potential upside of about 10% to our price estimate if Akamai can increase its media customer base to about 2150 by end of our forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for Akamai at the top of the page.

-Akamai operates a worldwide network of over 160,000 servers that help Akamai's customers deliver Internet content faster to their end users.
+Akamai operates a worldwide network of over 200,000 servers that help Akamai's customers deliver Internet content faster to their end users.
 The company estimates that it delivers 15-30% of the global web traffic.
-Websites like Apple, Yahoo!, eBay and Travelocity use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.
+Websites like Apple, Yahoo!, NBC, ESPN, NBA and Verizon wireless use Akamai for content delivery, which means that some of the content you view when visiting these sites is delivered from a nearby Akamai server, rather than the company's own servers.